syncfusion-content/angular-docs/angular-2/CheckBox/Getting-Started.md

 ### Databinding

-To bind the model values to the **CheckBox** component, define the model values in the **AppComponent** class available in DateTimepicker.component.ts file as given below.
+To bind the model values to the **CheckBox** component, define the model values in the **AppComponent** class available in CheckBox.component.ts file as given below.

 {% highlight HTML %}